jennifer-lu/animated-colors-dark/README.md

 # Animated Colors Dark

-A dark theme with an animated color-changing background for Firefox add-ons.
+A dark theme with an animated color-changing background.
 Created for Firefox add-ons.

 ## Demo